-The Pro Co Rat 2 (link to check the price on Amazon) is another wildly popular pedal that has made a name for itself as one of the best distortion pedals to ever exist.
+The Pro Co Rat 2 (link to check the price on Amazon) is another wildly popular pedal that has made a name for itself as one of the best distortion pedals ever to exist.

 Though this all-analog pedal only has 3 knobs, it’s wonderfully versatile.
 It works incredibly well as a primary distortion but also excels as a dirty channel or even a simple boost.

-The Wampler Sovereign (link to check the price on Amazon) is relatively new compared to the previously mentioned pedals but this pedal has already made a name for itself as one of the greats.
+The Wampler Sovereign (link to check the price on Amazon) is relatively new compared to the previously mentioned pedals, but this pedal has already made a name for itself as one of the greats.